LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 by the compiler or the analyzer.

 > [!NOTE]
-> Functors are covariant in their parameters.
-I.e. it is allowed to give a
+> It is allowed to give a larger module as argument than what the parameter
-> larger module as argument than what the parameter specifies.
+> specifies.
+Similarly it is allowed to declare the parameter larger in the
-> Similarly it is allowed to declare the parameter larger in the interface than
+> interface than it is in the implementation.
+Consequently, the compiler would
-> it is in the implementation.
-Consequently, the compiler would not complain if
+> not complain if  `P` expected `unused_required` in the `.mli` but not in the
-> `P` would expect `unused_required` in the `.mli` but not in the `.ml`.
+> `.ml`.

 Code:
 ```OCaml